Pelagicore/softwarecontainer/README.md

 The service tests are in service-test/ and can be run with run-tests.sh.
 See servicetest/README.md for more details about these tests.

-# Troubleshooting

-SoftwareContainer is not very complex to begin with but due to a lot of dependencies there may be some issues with running it.
-Here are a few common pitfalls that might be good to be aware of.

-## Note on PulseAudio

-In order for pulseaudio to work inside the container it needs to be running when the container is started.
-This is the case because when softwarecontainer sets up the container it will look for the socket pointed out by `PULSE_SERVER`, and mount it into the container, so that socket has to exist.

-## DBus service files

-softwarecontainer-agent requires dbus for it to work, this also means that you need to setup the DBus policies for the softwarecontainer-agent to work.
-This is automatically done when you make install the project, but if you install to somewhere else than the root directory, the DBus policy configuration will wind up in <prefix>/etc/dbus-1/system.d/ instead of /etc/dbus-1/system.d.
-If you don't have the correctly setup configuration, you will get an error along these
-lines:

-> MAIN [Warning] Can't own the namecom.pelagicore.SoftwareContainerAgent on the system
-> bus => use session bus instead         | softwarecontaineragent.cpp:337

 # License and Copyright
 Copyright (c) 2016 Pelagicore AB

 The source code included here is licensed under the LGPL 2.1.
 Please